saltyhotdog/BattletechIssueTracker/README.md

 Admins may not mark their own posts as "HBS Ready"

 HBS may decide to respond to any post not marked "HBS Ready"

+## Community Feedback

+At any point in this process an admin may tag an issue with "Community Feedback"

+If an issue is tagged with community feedback it is an open request for more modders to contribute to the discussion of the ticket before tagging it as "HBS Ready"

+HBS may respond to any issue in this status if they desire.

 ## No Guarantee